Thomas Page McBee: Personal life

 McBee was born in Hickory, North Carolina, in 1981 and grew up outside of Pittsburgh.

 McBee has noted that he "knew [he] wasn't a girl before [he] knew much of anything."
 However, he also did not resonate with men's "jockeying power dynamics or aversion to hugs."
-Although he decided in college that he did not want to take hormones, his breasts caused him stress, so in his twenties, he opted for top surgery.
-After the surgery, he decided he was neither a man nor a woman.
-However, two years later, he realized that although he "didn't connect with the cultural expectations of Being a Man, [he] knew that [he]'d grown up and become one."
+In his late-twenties, he realized that although he "didn't connect with the cultural expectations of Being a Man, [he] knew that [he]'d grown up and become one."
 He began hormone replacement therapy when he was 30 years old and at 31, he received a new birth certificate from North Carolina Vital Records, an experience he described as feeling like he had been "born again".

-McBee currently lives in Los Angeles with his wife, Jessica Bloom.
+As of 2022, McBee lived in Los Angeles with his wife, Jessica Bloom.

 Career

 Aside from writing, McBee was a senior editor at Quartz and taught at City University of New York.
 He has also served as an advisor at West Virginia University's Graduate School of Journalism.